Astros brass huddles to discuss Osuna's pending arrival

 LOS ANGELES (AP) - Astros manager A.J.
-Hinch met privately with the team's owner and general manager on Saturday, a day ahead of reliever Roberto Osuna being activated following a 75-game suspension for violating Major League Baseball's domestic violence policy.
+Hinch met privately with the team's owner and general manager on Saturday, a day ahead of reliever Roberto Osuna's activation following a 75-game suspension for violating Major League Baseball's domestic violence policy.

 Hinch discussed the matter with owner Jim Crane and GM Jeff Luhnow, but declined to go into details.
 The manager said Osuna will join the club on Sunday and be activated for the series finale at Dodger Stadium.